PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 //Alternative text: Measuring AI capabilities through human-centered metrics
 //Understanding how AI performance compares to human expertise is essential for evaluating real-world readiness and informing policy.
 Traditional benchmarks can often be hard to interpret outside of technical domains and offer little insight into how scores relate to human expertise.
 //To this end, we adopted a metric proposed by _METR_ (2025): the 50%-task-completion time horizon.
 This is a metric that indicates the time humans typically take to complete tasks that AI models can complete with a 50% success rate.
 It offers a straightforward way to assess how "expert-like" an AI system is in practice.
 //Modern AIs are known to struggle with tasks that require staying coherent on long timescales.
-A recent study by _METR_ has shown that modern AIs can reliably complete tasks requiring up to 1 hour of human expert effort #cite(<measuring-ai-ability-to-complete-long-tasks>).
+A recent study by _METR_ has shown that modern AIs can reliably complete tasks requiring up to 1 hour of human expert effort #cite(<kwa2025measuringaiabilitycomplete>).
 //We applied _METR’s_ metric to the data from the _Cyber Apocalypse_ competition.
 By analyzing task completion times among human participants and comparing them with AI agents’ performance, we found results consistent with _METR’s_ original findings.
 Specifically, the AI agents were able to solve cyber challenges that required one hour or less of effort from a median human participant.
 = Discussion <discussion>